 Manual Entry or File Create and Load

-– The data, once entered into your system, would process with the same speed and reliability as stated above for the system-integrated method.
+The data would process with the same speed and reliability as the

 The “Right” Approach

 Some carriers provide options to obtain their data either via web

 service API or system integrated.
 Weighing the pros and cons above,